 JS7 implements resilience at the following levels:

-- Architecture: All components can be clustered for high availability, implementing an active-passive cluster architecture with automated fail-over.
+- Architecture: All products can be clustered for high availability, implementing an active-passive cluster architecture with automated fail-over.
 For details see the JS7 - System Architecture article.

-- Communication: Components communicate asynchronously.
-Practically this means that any component can be shut down or can be subject to an outage without breaking the availability of any other component.
-Components reconcile after restart and synchronize state information to catch-up with the latest processing results.
+- Communication: Products communicate asynchronously.
+Practically this means that any product can be shut down or can be subject to an outage without breaking the availability of any other product.
+Products reconcile after restart and synchronize state information to catch-up with the latest processing results.
 For details see JS7 - Implementation Architecture article.